StMacLennan/rails-starter-box/README.md

 This box supports google analytics using google tag manager
 - Simply add your google tag manager container-id to `config/environments/production.rb` in the line `GoogleTagManager.gtm_id = "GTM-XXXX"`

+## Sidekiq, Redis and Actioncable
+Redis and sidekiq are already configured
+- To setup workers, follow (this guide)[https://github.com/mperham/sidekiq/wiki/Getting-Started]
+- To use actioncable:
+  - Uncomment out the redis details in the .env file
+  - Uncomment out the line `gem redis` in the Gemfile
+  - Rebuild the containers for the change in gem file
+  - Follow this guide on (Action Cable)[http://edgeguides.rubyonrails.org/action_cable_overview.html]